Insulince/jnet/README.md

  - [ ] Documentation (lol)
  - [ ] Store and Read networks from file.
  - [ ] Command Line Interface
+ - [ ] Verbose & Silent mode
+ - [ ] Allow different activation functions
+ - [ ] Expose statistics about network in Public API
+ - [ ] Stabilize Library (no panics for misconfiguration or silly mistakes)

 ## Inspiration and Thanks